xapax/security/privilege_escalation_-_linux.md

 python linprivchecker.py extended
 ```

-Don't use binary exploits if you can avoid it.
-If you use it it might crash the machine.
-So binary exploits should be the last resort.
+Don't use kernel exploits if you can avoid it.
+If you use it it might crash the machine or put it in an unstable state.
+So kernel exploits should be the last resort.
 Always use a simpler priv-esc if you can.
 They can also produce a lot of stuff in the `sys.log`.
 So if you find anything good, put it up on your list and keep searching for other ways before exploiting it.

 ### Programs running as root

-Look for webserver, mysql or anything else like that.
 The idea here is that if specific service is running as root and you can make that service execute commands you can execute commands as root.
-A typical example of this is mysql.
+Look for webserver, database or anything else like that.
+A typical example of this is mysql, example is below.

 **Check which processes are running**